 - Failover (customer’s site)

-15 reasons to get Hystax’ industry-leading BCDR solution:
+15 tried and true reasons to implement the Hystax industry-leading BCDR solution:

-2. Supports all source and target platforms.
-Use Azure, AWS or GCP as a failover cloud
+2. Supports all source and target platforms – use MS Azure, AWS, or GCP as a failover cloud

 3. RTO/RPO of seconds and minutes, not hours and days – no loss of data

-6. Builds a network connectivity between production and DR site
+6. Builds network connectivity between production and DR sites

 7. Smart data deduplication and WAN optimization